adamsmd/emacs-preload/Implementation.md

 number).

-On top of this `emacs-preload` stores links to these socket files in `LINK_DIR` (default: `~/.emacs/preload`).
+On top of this `emacs-preload` stores links to these socket files in `LINK_DIR` (default: `~/.emacs/emacs-preload`).
 This directory is automatically created by `emacs-preload` subcommands that need it, or it can be created manually with `emacs-preload init`.

 The filenames in these two directories are made up of `PREFIX` (default:
-`preload-`) followed by a sequence of randomly chosen characters.
+`emacs-preload-`) followed by a sequence of randomly chosen characters.
 Any file that does not start with this is ignored.

 Finally, when a new preload server is started, its elisp code is patched so it behaves more like a traditional Emacs instance.
 For example, so it does not